-[PHOTO] PHILIP M. NEAL, age 53.
+PHILIP M. NEAL, age 55.
 Since December 1990, Mr. Neal has been President and Chief Operating Officer of Avery Dennison Corporation.
 From March 1990 to December 1990, he served as Executive Vice President.
-He served as Group Vice President, Materials (U.S.) from September 1988 to March 1990 and as Senior Vice President, Finance and Chief Financial Officer from 1979 to 1988.
 He has been a director of Avery Dennison Corporation since December 1990.
-His present term expires in 1996.
+His present term expires in 1998.